 Because the cybersecurity sector is inhabited largely by private companies, it is difficult for most individual investors to gain exposure.
 There are exchange-traded funds focused on cybersecurity, but they have little-to-no access to the unlisted firms that dominate the space.
 To invest in up-and-coming players, qualified investors can invest in venture capital firms that provide capital for early-stage cybersecurity businesses.
 Another option is to take a stake in a private growth fund, which invests in more established, expansion-minded enterprises.

-As investors consider the opportunities presented by the burgeoning cybersecurity market, they should know that the potential to achieve solid, long-term profits likely would come with the higher volatility endemic to rapidly evolving sectors.
+Understanding why cybersecurity is important illuminates the opportunities presented by the burgeoning cybersecurity market.
+Yet the potential to achieve solid, long-term profits likely would come with the higher volatility endemic to rapidly evolving sectors.

-For ideas on how to incorporate these views in a way that is suitable for you, we invite you to contact your J.P.
+For ideas on how to incorporate these views in a way that is suitable for you, we invite you to contact a J.P.
 Morgan representative.

 2Gemalto and Privacy Rights Clearing House data, 2018.